laristra/documentation/README.md

 The [documentation_python.md](https://github.com/laurelmcintyre/documentation/blob/gh-pages/documentation_python.md) file contains instructions on how to use GitHub, Travis CI, CodeCov, SonarQube, Pydoc, and Docker on a python project.
 The example repo is [python-ci](https://github.com/laurelmcintyre/python-ci).

 The [documentation_c.md](https://github.com/laurelmcintyre/documentation/blob/gh-pages/documentation_c.md) file contains instructions on how to use GitHub, Travis CI, CodeCov, SonarQube, and Doxygen for a c project.
-The example repo is [c repo](https://github.com/laurelmcintyre/c).
+The example repo is [c](https://github.com/laurelmcintyre/c).

 The [documentation_c-makefile.md](https://github.com/laurelmcintyre/documentation/blob/gh-pages/documentation_c-makefile.md) file contains instructions on how to use GitHub, Travis CI, CodeCov, SonarQube, Doxygen, and Make for a c project.
-The example repo is [c-makefile repo](https://github.com/laurelmcintyre/c-makefile).
+The example repo is [c-makefile](https://github.com/laurelmcintyre/c-makefile).

 The [documentation_cpp-cmake.md](https://github.com/laurelmcintyre/documentation/blob/gh-pages/documentation_cpp-cmake.md) file contains instructions on how to use GitHub, Travis CI, CodeCov, SonarQube, Doxygen, and CMake for a c++ project.
-The example repo is [cpp-cmake repo](https://github.com/laurelmcintyre/cpp-cmake).
+The example repo is [cpp-cmake](https://github.com/laurelmcintyre/cpp-cmake).